waggle-sensor/Lorawan-Packet-Test/README.md

 ## Test Set up

-To conduct the test the following was conducted and used.
+The following was conducted and used for the test.

 ### Items
 * Laptop